Garud2009/UniRate-legal/README.md

 # UniRate-legal
-Official privacy policy and terms for the UniRate mobile application
+Official privacy policy and terms of use for the UniRate mobile application